mxcl/xcodebuild/README.md

 Devices will be registered automatically.
 GitHub-hosted runners will appear in in your [list of devices](device-list) as `mac-NUMBER.local`.

+> :warning: This may cause undesired behavior when using GitHub-hosted runners.
+> For best results, use App Store Connect API keys only on self-hosted runners.

 For more information on this method of code signing, please review the ["Distribute apps in Xcode with cloud signing"][cloud-signing] talk from WWDC21.